 Capital Assets.
 The District's primary capital assets are the swimming pool, clubhouse, parks, and improvements.
-There were additions related to the fence project and other equipment.
-The District disposed of some old assets that had been replaced and were not fully depreciated primarily relating to the hail damage to the roof which resulted in a loss on disposal.
-The fence project was completed during the year which was a multi-year project.
-See Note 3 of the Notes to the Financial Statements on page 18.
+There were additions of \$373,134 during the year ended.
+The District did not dispose of any assets during the year.
+See Note 3 of the Notes to the Financial Statements on page 19.

 Long-term Debt.
-The District does not have any long term debt.
+The District does not have any long-term debt.